 The American ABC news science page stated:

-In a 1989 article in the Journal of Counseling and Development, researchers argued that the term “race” is basically meaningless and that it should be discarded.
-I agree.
+In a 1998 article in the Journal of Counseling & Development, researchers argued that the term “race” is basically meaningless and that it should be discarded.6 I agree.
 Because of the influences of Darwinian evolution and the resulting prejudices, I believe that everyone (and especially Christians) should abandon the term “race.”

-The Bible does not even use the word “race” in reference to people but it does describe all human beings as being of “one blood” (Acts 17:26; KJV).
-Terms such as these emphasize that we are all related, from one family, the descendents of the first man and woman.
-This is the reason Paul says, “All have sinned and fall short of the glory of God” (Romans 3:23), because we are all descendants of Adam.
-Jesus Christ also became a descendant of Adam, when He came to earth as a man (Philippians 2:6–8) and died as a sacrifice for our sins.
-He was called the “last Adam” (1 Corinthians 15:45).
-All human beings are descendents of Adam; all need to build their thinking on God’s Word and accept that they are sinners in need of salvation; all need to judge their behavior in every area, regardless of the culture, against the absolute standards of the Word of God; and all need to repent and receive a free gift of salvation.
+The Bible does not even use the word “race” in reference to people, but it does describe all human beings as being of “one blood” (Acts 17:26; KJV).
+Terms such as these emphasize that we are all related, from one family, the descendants of the first man and woman.
+This is the reason Paul says, “All have sinned and fall short of the glory of God” (Rom.
+3:23), because we are all descendants of Adam.
+Jesus Christ also became a descendant of Adam, when He came to earth as a man (Phil.
+2:6–8) and died as a sacrifice for our sins.
+He was called the “last Adam” (1 Cor 15:45).
+All human beings are descendants of Adam; all need to build their thinking on God’s Word and accept that they are sinners in need of salvation; all need to judge their behavior in every area, regardless of the culture, against the absolute standards of the Word of God; and all need to repent and receive a free gift of salvation.

 We all need to treat every human being as our relative.
+Remember that, the next time you see someone you don’t like or observe people involved in actions you would not agree with.
 We are of one blood.
 All of us are equal in value before our Creator God.
-Any descendant of Adam can be saved, because our mutual relative by blood (Jesus Christ) died and rose again.
-This is why the gospel can and should be preached to all tribes and nations.
+Any descendant of Adam can be saved because our mutual relative by blood (Jesus Christ) died and rose again.
+This is why the Gospel can and should be preached to all tribes and nations.

-When it comes to defining human beings that are culturally, geographically, and politically distinct from others, missionaries use the term “people groups.”
+When it comes to defining human beings that are culturally, geographically, and politically distinct from others, missionaries (and others) use the term “people groups.”
 A people group is roughly defined as a cluster of human beings that are set apart from others because of their language, culture, geography, or religion.
 The Bible uses the Greek word “ethnos” to describe these relatively isolated groups of humanity.
-In the Great Commission, when Christ commands us to “Go therefore and make disciples of all nations,” He used this word “ethnos,” much like Native Americans would use the term to describe the Cherokee Nation, or the Sioux Nation.
-Depending on how they are specifically defined, there are between 12,000 and 24,000 people groups on earth.6
+In the Great Commission, Christ commands us to “Go therefore and make disciples of all nations” (Matt.
+28:19).
+He used the word “ethnos,” much like Native Americans would use the term to describe the Cherokee Nation or the Sioux Nation.
+Depending on how they are specifically defined, there are between 12,000 and 24,000 people groups on earth.7 So when you are talking to your children, training them up, and educating them, let’s get rid of the term “race.”
+Let’s start talking about “people groups” . . . and let’s talk about how to reach all of them with the Gospel as Christ commanded.

 What a difference it would make in this world if each person understood and adopted this biblical principle!
 Then each of us could proclaim with Paul: